galeselee/galeselee.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year CS Ph.D. at Hong Kong University of Science and Technology(Guang Zhou) under the instruction from Prof. [Xiaowen Chu](https://sites.google.com/view/chuxiaowen).
+I am a second-year CS Ph.D. at Hong Kong University of Science and Technology(Guang Zhou) under the instruction from Prof. [Xiaowen Chu](https://sites.google.com/view/chuxiaowen)(primary) and [Xinyu Chen](https://soldierchen.github.io/).
 I received my B.S. at Peking University advised by Prof. [Jie Zhang](https://www.chaselab.wiki/) and [Chuanfu Xiao](https://chuanfuxiao.github.io/).

 I am interested in high performance computing(HPC), especially GPU computing and making machine learning system more efficient(MLSys).
 If you are interested in my research, please feel free to contact me!
 [Email](zeyuli0123@icloud.com)

 MBTI: ESTJ or ENTJ

 # News
+- [2025.4] Our paper "SpInfer: Leveraging Low-Level Sparsity for Efficient Large Language Model Inference on GPUs" awards Eurosys 2025 Best Paper.
+Congratulations to Ruibo and all authors.
+- [2025.3] Our paper "HOSCF: Efficient decoupling algorithms for finding the best rank-one approximation of higher-order tensors" is accepted by SIMAX.
+Congratulations to Chuanfu and all authors.
 - [2024.3] We release the BurstGPT([Dataset](https://github.com/HPMLL/BurstGPT), [Paper](https://arxiv.org/abs/2401.17644)).
 As far as we know, this is the first real trace of chatbot using GPT server.
 Feel free to try!
 - [2023.12] Collect and release the [Awesome_LLM_Accelerate-PaperList](https://github.com/galeselee/Awesome_LLM_Accelerate-PaperList).
 It is a list of papers on accelerating LLMs, currently focusing mainly on inference acceleration, and related works will be gradually added in the future.

 # Publications
+- (Eurosys 2025) SpInfer: Leveraging Low-Level Sparsity for Efficient Large Language Model Inference on GPUs \\
+Ruibo Fan, Xiangrui Yu, Peijie Dong, Zeyu Li, Gu Gong, Qiang Wang, Wei Wang, Xiaowen Chu

+- (SIMAX) HOSCF: Efficient decoupling algorithms for finding the best rank-one approximation of higher-order tensors \\
+Chuanfu Xiao, Zeyu Li, Chao Yang

 - (IPDPS 2024)Benchmarking and Dissecting the Nvidia Hopper GPU Architecture \\
 Weile Luo, Ruibo Fan, Zeyu Li, Dayou Du, Qiang Wang, Xiaowen Chu